Louisiana Duck license: What License do You Need to Hunt Duck in Louisiana?

 Hunters must also adhere to regulations regarding the use of decoys, calls, and hunting blinds, as well as respecting closed areas and no-hunting zones.

-For comprehensive details on bag limits, weapon restrictions, and other legal considerations, refer to the Louisiana Department of Wildlife and Fisheries official guidelines.
+For comprehensive details on bag limits, method of take restrictions, and other legal considerations, refer to the Louisiana Department of Wildlife and Fisheries official guidelines.

 Where Can You Hunt Duck in Louisiana?